What is CBDv? - The Origin, Effects, & Comparison to CBD

 It seems there's a lot more to this cannabinoid than what's been revealed so far.

 Research is still extremely limited, but the spotlight seems to be shining on it as of lately.
-Nevertheless, CBDv has a long way to go before it can be considered a viable option for people who are looking to get some relief from their ailments.
+Nevertheless, much like CBD, CBDv has a long way to go before it can be considered a viable option in the world of medicine

 However, given the growing popularity of CBDv and the fact that it can be derived from industrial hemp, it's pretty likely that we will see more research being conducted in the near future.